marcelrienks/Prosperity/docs/product-requirements-document.md

 - [ ] Admin can access all data
 - [ ] Users cannot access others' data

-#### FR-7.4: Audit Trail
+#### FR-7.4: Authorization & Data Isolation
-**Description:** Track user actions for security and compliance.

-**Logged Actions:**
-- User login/logout
-- Failed login attempts
-- User creation/modification/deletion
-- Role changes
-- Portfolio data changes (create, update, delete)
-- Settings modifications
-- Data import/export operations

-**Log Information:**
-- Timestamp
-- User ID and email
-- Action type
-- Resource affected (holding, account, etc.)
-- IP address
-- Result (success/failure)
+**Description:** Implement role-based authorization at API level and ensure proper data isolation.

+**Backend Enforcement:**
+- All API endpoints validate user role from JWT token
+- Role-required endpoints return 403 Forbidden if user lacks permission
+- All database queries scoped by userId (for Owner/Viewer) or unrestricted (for Admin)
+- Admin role bypasses userId filtering for management purposes

+**Frontend Enforcement:**
+- UI elements hidden/disabled based on role
+- Menu items filtered by role
+- Buttons (Add, Edit, Delete) hidden for Viewer role
+- Admin panel visible only to Admin role
+- Redirect to appropriate page if accessing unauthorized route

+**Data Isolation:**
+- Owner users see only their own data
+- Viewer users see only portfolios they're granted access to
+- Admin users can view/manage all data
+- All database queries include userId filter (except for Admin)

 **Acceptance Criteria:**
+- [ ] JWT includes userId and role claims
+- [ ] API validates role on every request
-- [ ] All user actions logged to database
+- [ ] Unauthorized requests return 403
-- [ ] Logs include timestamp, user, action, resource
+- [ ] UI elements hidden based on permissions
-- [ ] Admin can view audit logs
+- [ ] Data queries properly scoped by user
-- [ ] Logs retained for compliance period
+- [ ] Admin can access all data
-- [ ] Failed login attempts tracked
+- [ ] Users cannot access others' data

 ---